saeedmou/pspack-flask/README.md

 ## How to config Raspberry Pi
 To run this git project on your raspberry pi do as following:
 ### Install and initializing the OS
-1. burn the raspbbery Pi`s OS image on a sd card.
+1. burn the raspbbery Pi`s OS image on a sd card using Raspberry Pi Imager.
-2. put a empty file named "ssh" on the boot dirve.
+2. Define a user and set password in Raspberry Pi Imager and enable ssh.
-3. Insert the sd card in your RPi
+4. Insert the sd card in your RPi
-4. config your RPi as allways (expand file system ...)
+5. config your RPi as allways (expand file system ...)
-5. update and upgrade the packages
+6. update and upgrade the packages
 ```
 sudo apt update
 sudo apt full-upgrade